-The annual Primary Care Veterinary Educators World Symposium offers presentations and networking opportunities designed to help primary care educators generate new ideas and develop more effective educational strategies.
-Topics will include presentations on what is happening at a number of colleges in the area of primary care veterinary education, poster presentations highlighting pedagogical innovation and research in the area of primary care veterinary education, a Swap Shop designed for sharing best teaching practices, innovations and overcoming challenges, feedback training for the clinical environment and much, much more.
+The annual Primary Care Veterinary Educators Symposium offers presentations and networking opportunities designed to help small-animal primary care veterinary educators generate new ideas and develop more effective educational strategies.
+Topics will include presentations on what is happening at a number of colleges in the area of small-animal primary care veterinary education, poster presentations highlighting pedagogical innovation and research in the area of primary care veterinary education, a Swap Shop designed for sharing best teaching practices, innovations and overcoming challenges and much, much more.

 |Thursday October 26th|

 |8:30 am – 6:00 pm||Preconference Excursion: Warm Springs Ranch and Katy Trail|

 |6:00 pm – 8:00 pm||Reception (Benton Bingham Ballroom, Memorial Union)|

 |Friday October 27th|

 |8:00 am – 8:30 am||Shuttle|

 |8:45 am – 10:15 am||Diversity, Inclusion, and Wellness: It Takes a Village|

 |Leaders have complete responsibility for setting the tone and insisting on an